butla/bultrowicz.com/cv/curriculum_vitae.en.md

 I can also train your IT staff in maintenance and further development of the systems I create, so that you aren't dependent on me forever.

-You can check out my blog at https://bultrowicz.com/ and my GitHub account at https://github.com/butla.

 ## Computer skills